 Your commercial pricing response comprises of three parts;

-AQC1 is operating profit margins and your response will pass or fail in line with the methodology described within the question response guidance.
+AQC1 is Mark Up and your response will pass or fail in line with the methodology described within the question response guidance.

 AQC2 is Day Rates and will be evaluated using the methodology described within the question response guidance.